 - Enter your phone number.

-That's all there is to it!
-It may take several seconds for Google Messages to verify your phone number, but once it's completed, your status should change from "Setting up" to "Connected."
-When you message someone else who also has RCS enabled, the chat will automatically offer the enhanced messaging experience.
+That's all there is to it.
+It may take several seconds for Google Messages to verify your phone number, but once it's complete, your status should change from "Setting up" to "Connected."
+Then, when you message someone else who also has RCS enabled, the chat will automatically offer the enhanced messaging experience.

 Google began rolling out RCS Chat to select countries, including France, the U.K., the U.S., and Spain, back in June 2019.
 As of November 2020, Google completed its rollout and notes RCS is now available in all countries across the globe.
 Thanks to RCS being available through Google Messages, it means you can use any of the best Android phones and aren't limited to just using a Pixel.

 Google Pixel 6 - 5G Android Phone